Senate confirms Rohit Chopra to lead Consumer Financial Protection Bureau

 Chopra, 39, would serve a five-year term at the helm of the federal consumer watchdog.
-He has a long history with the CFPB, which was created in the aftermath of financial crisis of 2007 to 2008.
+He has a long history with the CFPB, which was created in the aftermath of the financial crisis of 2007 to 2008.
 He worked closely with Sen. Elizabeth Warren (D-Mass.) on establishing the bureau, then joined it in 2011 to investigate industry abuses in the student lending market.

 He later became assistant director and then Student Loan Ombudsman, where he developed a reputation for targeting private student loan servicers for what he called their mistreatment of borrowers, helping lay the foundation for President Barack Obama’s Student Aid Bill of Rights.